 Safety is Licensee's first and foremost operational consideration.
 Licensee operates the Project in a safe manner and provides its employees with all necessary training and equipment to operate the Project safely.
-Licensee cooperates fully with FERC during inspections of Project facilities (e.g., annual FERC inspections, Part 12 Dam Safety Inspections and Environmental and Public Use Inspections) and in other similar safety-related areas (e.g., requirement for appropriate Emergency Action Plans (EAP) and Public Safety Plan).
+Licensee cooperates fully with FERC during inspections of Project facilities, including annual FERC inspections, Part 12 Dam Safety Inspections, and Environmental and Public Use Inspections, and in other similar safety-related areas such as requirements for appropriate Emergency Action Plans (EAP) and Public Safety Plans.
 These inspections and plans are discussed in more detail in Section 6.4.2.4.